rogeruiz/srht-writing/content/en/writing/using-the-new-gandi-provider/index.md

 +++
-title = "Using the new Gandi provider" date = "2022-11-21" description = """
-Manage your Gandi DNS records via Terraform with open source tools and free commercial products.
-Also, setup your repository for better documentation writing with Vale.
+title = "Using the new Gandi provider" date = "2022-11-21" description = """Manage your **Gandi** DNS records via **Terraform** with open source tools and free commercial products.
+Also, setup your repository for better documentation writing with **Vale**.""" slug = "using-the-new-gandi-provider"
-"""
-slug = "using-the-new-gandi-provider"
 +++

 > `tl;dr`
 >
-> Manage your Gandi DNS records via Terraform with open source tools and
+> Manage your **Gandi** DNS records via **Terraform** with open source tools and
 > free commercial products.
 Also, setup your repository for better documentation
-> writing with Vale.
+> writing with **Vale**.
 >
 > [🔗 view the source code](https://git.sr.ht/~rogeruiz/dns)

-The new Gandi Terraform provider dropped on the 30th of September, 2022.
+The new *Gandi* *Terraform* provider dropped on the 30th of September, 2022.
 I can't remember where I read the news from but this is pretty good news for me.
-Now I can start managing my DNS records using Terraform.
-I'd done this at 18F back in my time there and now that my DNS registrar has a Terraform provider I'm aware of, I decided to give it a shot.
+Now I can start managing my DNS records using *Terraform*.
+I'd done this at *18F* back in my time there and now that my DNS registrar has a *Terraform* provider I'm aware of, I decided to give it a shot.

 [➡️ Checkout the Gandi Terraform provider on the Terraform Registry](https://registry.terraform.io/providers/go-gandi/gandi/2.2.0).

-I've used Gandi for a long time as my personal choice in DNS providers.
-And if you happen to use Gandi as your domain registrar, then this should help you dive right in.
+I've used *Gandi* for a long time as my personal choice in DNS providers.
+And if you happen to use *Gandi* as your domain registrar, then this should help you dive right in.
 And if you're not that's okay too.
 You might learn something from this, but I can't promise anything.

 [➡️ Learn more about Gandi](https://www.gandi.net/).